David Stybr: Engineer and Composer

 Introduction

-Each year in late October or early November, Chicago Area Mensa holds its Regional Gathering, called HalloweeM.
-This is the largest Regional Gathering in American Mensa, and about 500 usually attend; only the national Annual Gathering attracts a larger crowd.
-In November 2003 I was invited to repeat a 1-hour lecture which I had first delivered at the Chicago Area Mensa Monthly Meeting in August 2002, and again at the Intertel Annual General Assembly in July 2003.
+Each year in late October, Chicago Area Mensa holds its Regional Gathering: HalloweeM.
+It is the largest Regional Gathering in American Mensa, and about 500 usually attend; only the national Annual Gathering attracts a larger crowd.
+On 25 October 2008 I presented a 1-hour lecture about An Engineer's Approach to Music Appreciation.

 Lecture

-Dave in a wizard costume during his lecture at HalloweeM, as attendees guessed which musical work he represented: The Sorcerer's Apprentice.
+Dave in a wizard costume during his lecture at HalloweeM, as attendees guessed which musical work he represented: The Sorcerer's Apprentice by Paul Dukas.

 Lecture: An Engineer's Approach to Music Appreciation: Edited Transcript

 Mensans are a curious lot who tend to question everything.
 Well, inquiring minds want to know.
-As a child, I drove my parents crazy with my questions.
-"Mom, why does the calendar have 12 months?
-Dad, how come clocks run clockwise?"
-I love to figure out what makes things work, or why things are as they are, which probably destined me to be an engineer.
-Music was an equally strong passion, so when I decided upon a career, I pondered: "Engineering or music?
+I love to figure out what makes things work, or why things are as they are, which destined me to be an engineer.
+Music was a strong passion, so when I decided upon a career, I pondered: "Engineering or music?
 Which pays a living salary?"
-Now music is a hobby, and I found that the experts could tell me about what and how, but not much about why.
+Now music is a hobby, and I found the experts could tell me about what and how, but not much about why.
 One music book sparked my curiosity with this statement: "A musician learns to produce the required notes on his chosen instrument.
-A composer then tells him what to play."
+A composer then tells him what notes to play."
 Well, how does the composer know the right notes?

-For the next half-hour we will discuss the most basic component of music: the scale.
-Then, to get everyone out of this room as fast as possible, we will listen to a half-hour of my own music which has resulted from my research.
-My aim as a composer is primarily to understand the great masters.
+For much of the next hour we will discuss the most basic component of music: the musical tones that form the scale.
+We'll also have some musical examples to show how these scales are used.
+Then, to get everyone out of this room as fast as possible, we will listen to some of my personal explorations of music, and a few of my own compositions.
+My aim as a composer is primarily for my own satisfaction and to understand the great masters.
 For example, the Finale of Mozart's "Jupiter" Symphony is one of the greatest displays of counterpoint of all time.
 I appreciate it all the more, simply because I have tried some counterpoint for myself.
+To conclude the hour, I'll briefly discuss the Classical Music SIG (Special Interest Group) of Mensa.

 The ratios of these ratios then defined all the other notes of the scale.
-The interval between the 3rd and the 4th was 1-1/16, or a half-step.
-The interval between the 4th and the 5th was 1-1/8, or a whole step.
+The interval between the third and the fourth was 1-1/16 : 1, or a half-step.
+The interval between the fourth and the fifth was 1-1/8 : 1, or a whole step.
 In sequence, 2 whole steps take us from C to D to E, a half-step from E to F, 3 whole steps from F to G to A to B, and a half-step from B to C. We can subdivide the whole steps into half-steps as well.
 Voilà!
 We have the white and black keys on a piano.
-This pattern of white and black keys emerges because the intervals are multiples, not sums; so the scale is logarithmic, not linear.
+This pattern of the diatonic scale emerges because the intervals are multiples, not sums; so the scale is exponential, not linear.

 Table: The Physics of the Scale